ht2905/TranQuocHoang_IM25_Newsletter/README.md

 # 🧠 Micro- and Nanoplastics: Crossing the Blood-Brain Barrier to Drive Sustained Neuroinflammation and HPA Axis Dysregulation

 This repository contains the **Quarto** source code and supporting files for an academic paper submitted for the **Immunology (BT335IU)** course.
-The manuscript was prepared using the **Hikmah Academic Quarto** template for journal-ready formatting, references, and figures.
+The manuscript is rendered using a **locally vendored and modified version of the Hikmah Academic Quarto template**, ensuring consistent formatting, citations, and figure handling across systems.

 > **Document Preview:** A rendered `.docx` version of the manuscript is included in this repository for quick viewing without rendering the source files.